What is Tirzah?

 We envision a world where women and girls flourish as they fulfill their God-given potential; we know this vision to be both possible and part of his kingdom.
 God made women capable, creative, innovative, and more!
 We are working in His kingdom as women become more fully who He designed them to be.

 The history of Tirzah International began twenty-five years ago with the Women's Track of AD2000 in 1990.
 The global women leaders identified through this movement were committed to prayer, evangelism, and holistic ministry, focusing on women and their children.
+Lorry Lutz served as the Executive Director for this international network of women leaders.

 What We Believe